-Australian citizens are required to obtain visas to visit or transit Belarus.
+Australian citizens are required to obtain visas to visit or transit through Belarus.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-For the most up to date information and visa services please visit the Ministry of Foreign Affairs of the Republic of Belarus website .
-Visa validity dates are strictly enforced.
+Visa validity dates and other visa restrictions are strictly enforced.
 Australians are advised to ensure they hold the appropriate visa in relation to their visit to Belarus, especially business and work visas.
-Check the validity of dates of your visa and associated restrictions before travelling.
+It is illegal in Belarus to participate in activities which are not consistent with the visa type issued to you, and penalties may apply.
+Check the validity dates of your visa and associated restrictions before travelling.

-If you attempt to transit Belarus without a visa (including travelling by train on routes such as Warsaw-Moscow and St Petersburg-Kiev), you may be fined and/or deported to the country of embarkation.
+If you attempt to transit Belarus without a visa (including travelling by train on routes such as Warsaw-Moscow and St Petersburg-Kyiv), you may be fined and/or deported to the country of embarkation.

-You are required to register with local police within five working days of arrival, if you are staying more than five working days in Belarus.
-Travellers staying in hotels are registered as part of the check-in procedure.
+If you plan to stay for more than five days in Belarus, you must register with the local office of the Citizenship and Migration department of the Ministry of Interior within five working days of arrival.
+Travellers staying in hotels are registered as part of the check-in procedure, however you should confirm this with your hotel.
 Failure to register in time may result in fines and difficulties when departing.

 Belarus requires all foreign nationals to have medical insurance upon entry.
-Visitors must obtain a medical insurance policy either from a Belarus insurance company or from an insurance company accredited in Belarus.
+Visitors must obtain a medical insurance policy from a Belarusian insurance company or from an insurance company accredited in Belarus.
 For a list of insurance companies accredited in Belarus you should contact the nearest Embassy or Consulate of Belarus .
-Policies may also be purchased at a Belarus Embassy when obtaining a visa.
+Policies may also be purchased at a Belarusian embassy when obtaining a visa.

-Visitors arriving without insurance that is valid in Belarus will be required to purchase a standard policy upon entry.
-The standard policy is not comprehensive medical insurance, but is designed only to compensate local medical institutions for the cost of treating visitors.
+Visitors arriving without valid insurance that is recognised in Belarus will be required to purchase a standard policy upon entry.
+This policy is not comprehensive medical insurance, but is only designed to compensate local medical institutions for the cost of treating visitors.